The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Main Theorem

-Because applying $U^{(1)}$ to a rational polynomial with a denominator of $(1+5x)^n$ will result in a rational polynomial with denominator $(1+5x)^{5n}$, and similarly applying $U^{(0)}$ will result in a denominator $(1+5x)^{5n+6}$, we need only verify that the denominator of $L_1$ has power $\psi(1)=6$.
-This is true from (\ref{L1defninx}).
+We already proved in (\ref{L1inducstage1b}) of Section \ref{algebrastructure} that Let us now suppose that for some $\alpha\ge 1$, we have Then there exists some $f_{2\alpha-1}\in\mathcal{V}_n^{(1)}$ such that On applying $U^{(1)}$, we have But by Theorem \ref{gofrom1to0}, there exists some $f_{2\alpha}\in\mathcal{V}_{5n}^{(0)}$ such that Therefore, we have Moreover, on applying $U^{(0)}$ we have We recall from (\ref{important101et}) that Because $f_{2\alpha-1}\in\mathcal{V}_{n}^{(1)}$, we know that by Theorem \ref{oddbacktoodd}, Therefore, there exists some $f_{2\alpha+1}\in\mathcal{V}_{25n+6}^{(1)}$ such that Inserting this into \ref{prooffinalstep2ap1}, we have By induction, we have We need only verify that We note that for all $\alpha\ge 1$, We can then write With this in mind we can quickly verify that We then have Because applying $U^{(1)}$ to a rational polynomial with a denominator of $(1+5x)^n$ will result in a rational polynomial with denominator $(1+5x)^{5n}$, and similarly applying $U^{(0)}$ will result in a denominator $(1+5x)^{5n+6}$, we need only verify that the denominator of $L_1$ has power $\psi(1)=6$.
+This is true from (\ref{L1defninx}). \end{proof}